 - Global: Orange compost bins are located in the lobbies of each building.

 - Danieley and the Oaks: A compost bin is located in the waste corals.
 Simply take your compostables out at the same time as your recycling and trash.

 - Station at Mill Point: Plant-based food scraps can be taken to the compost tumbler by the Station at Mill Point community garden.

 Customers with leftover food or compostable to-go containers can dispose of items in the compost bins located at Winter Garden, Fountain Market and Daniel Commons.
 Outdoor compost bins are located at Lakeside and McEwen.
 All dining facilities collect food scraps ‘behind the scenes’ for compost.
 This includes leftover food that cannot be donated to Campus Kitchen and food scraps left on plates.

 Many athletic events have ‘Mind the Bin’ stations.
 Compostable items can be placed in the orange bin.

 As of October 1, 2015 Mill Point Catering is using compostable serviceware as their default.
 Due to this change, event organizers utilizing Mill Point Catering no longer need to request compost bins.
 They should be automatically provided.
-If the bins are not provided call Physical Plant (336-278-5500) to get one immediately and report the issue to Catering.
+If the bins are not provided call Facilities Management (336-278-5500) to get one immediately and report the issue to Catering.

 For university approved events involving food from off-campus vendors, temporary compost bins are free and can be ordered by submitting a work order through FixIt.
 Simply specify the number of bins needed, where and when (date and time) they are needed.

-Why can I compost my plastic looking cups and utensils?
+Why can I compost some of the plastic looking cups and utensils used on campus?

 Are meat, dairy, citrus and bones allowed in the compost?